 Bonus Tip: Ask your attendees what format they prefer.

 In addition, your overall event planning budget is probably lower, now, too.
 When you remove venue costs and food and drink prices, your budget needs shrink.
 Of course, that balances out with any equipment fees and the cost of mailing event materials or swag.
 But in general, the cost of a virtual event is less than that of an in-person one.
-Coupled with a larger audience size, virtual events can really make a positive influence on your budget—a welcome improvement in the wake of COVID-19.
+Coupled with a larger audience size, virtual events can really make a positive influence on your budget.

 Even still, some events are better in person.